dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 **Note:** At this time ONLY Encrypted Private Keys are supported by dbt Cloud.

 In order to successfully fill in the Private Key field, you **must** include the commented lines below when you add the passphrase.
-Leaving the `PRIVATE KEY PASSPHRASE` field empty will return an error - have a look at our example below:
+Leaving the `PRIVATE KEY PASSPHRASE` field empty will return an error - have a look at the examples below:

 **Example:**